 A fuse is a safety device that helps make sure that the circuitry is not drawing too much current.

 Thermostats do have a fuse.
-To locate it, you would have to open the device’s panel and look for a small, clear cylinder with a filament running right through the center.
+To locate it, open the device’s panel and look for a small, clear cylinder with a filament running right through the center.

 Do All Thermostats Require Power?

-If your thermostat has a colorful LED screen and a Wi-Fi function, then the chances are high that it is going to need power in order to function.
+If your thermostat has a colorful LED screen and/or a Wi-Fi function, then the chances are high that it is going to need power in order to function.

 However, there are extremely simple models (usually, the older ones) that can run on batteries only.

-Some modern battery-operated thermostats still need a C wire that is going to supplement the power, if the battery runs out.
+Some modern battery-operated thermostats still need a C wire that is going to supplement the power in the event that the battery runs out.

 Why Did My Thermostat Suddenly Stop Working?